kenzoarima/ambientnews/README.md

-# ambientnews
+# Ambient News
-A small demo of how news can be consumed
+A small demo of how news can be consumed.